Business Process Benefits of DevOps

-How DevOps makes the save?
-DevOps enables unification of the code: it cleans the code up, makes it more transparent and easier to operate with.
+How DevOps make the save?
+DevOps enables the unification of the code: it cleans the code up, makes it more transparent and easier to operate with.
 It also solves any emerging issue connected with the legacy elements.

-On a side-note — transparency also greatly simplified onboarding of new member to the fold.
+On a side-note — transparency also greatly simplified the onboarding of new members to the fold.
 When everything is clear as a whistle, it is easier to get involved, which is a strategic advantage in terms of team scalability (see the point above.)

-Infrastructure is what ties together numerous elements of operation — networks, virtual machines, load balancers and so on into a comprehensive mechanism that ticks like a clockwork.
+Infrastructure is what ties together numerous elements of operation — networks, virtual machines, load balancers, and so on into a comprehensive mechanism that ticks like clockwork.

-However, manual configuring of an infrastructure is time and resource consuming.
+However, manual configuring of infrastructure is time and resource-consuming.
 DevOps makes it a non-issue by switching from manual interaction to programmatic and implementing several methodologies, such as continuous integration and version control.
 This drastically decreases the possibility of getting funny bad things in the system and eliminates the element of unpredictability.

 Programmatic interaction with the infrastructure is standardized and streamlined to the essentials — there is a set of patterns the system follows.
 It enables testing as soon as possible which enables adjustments and fixes early on.